linhandev/cleansing/README.md

 ## Remove blurry image

 This pipeline is based on deep learning.
+Training dataset (ssim-dataset.zip) and pretrained model (ssim.pdparams) can be downloaded from [here](https://drive.google.com/drive/folders/1GzYqK4idR7DuifIYhwkjFcI9BSOcVMkr?usp=sharing).
+Put `ssim.pdparams` file in `model` folder.
+Unzip and put all training images under `data` folder.
+During training we will recursively search for all images under this folder.

-The dataset is prepared with images downloaded from flickr.
+Images in the dataset are downloaded from flickr.
 To download a dataset run

 ```shell
 python tool/flickr.py